Deputation/instrumentation_callbacks/README.md

 ## instrumentation_callbacks
-Instrumentation callbacks are quite a fun undocumented part of Windows.\n All the code in this repository is released under the MIT license.\n This repository uses google style C++.
+Instrumentation callbacks are quite a fun undocumented part of Windows.
+All the code in this repository is released under the MIT license.
+This repository uses google style C++.

+PRs are welcome if you find issues, bugs, or believe a specific feature should be added.

 # What are they?
 Instrumentation callbacks will let you handle all syscalls (and exceptions!) dispatched by a process on which you placed a callback.